javarb/notes/sessions/2018/november/session_16.md

     }
 ```
-When the list in empty the time complexity is `O(n)`, but in order to improve the time complexity for subsequent queries, we're using a cache notion.
-So instead to begin to calculate from scratch the given number, we're using our previous fibonacci calculated list to speed up the answer.
-If the new given number is less or equal than the cached list size, we return inmediately the corresponding sublist and our time complexity becomes constant `O(1)`.
-By other side, if the number is major than the cached list, we calculate just the missing values, and even if the time complexity continues being `O(n)', the answer will be quicker because less steps are neccesary to do.
+ When the list is empty the time complexity is `O(n)`, but in order to improve the time complexity for subsequent queries, we're using a cache.
+Instead of beginning the calculation from scratch the each time, we're using our previous fibonacci calculated list to speed up the answer.
+If the new given number is less or equal than the cached list size, we return immediately the corresponding sublist and our time complexity becomes constant `O(1)`.
+Conversely, if the number is larger than the size of the cached list, we calculate just the missing values, and even if the time complexity continues being `O(n)', the answer will be quicker because the intermediary steps are cached.

 Also, the definition of the `List` used to store fibonacci numbers was placed in a field and the datatype of it was changed to `BigInteger` in order to avoid the integer overflow problem.
 Also `BigInteger.ONE` method is used when is needed to fill list with number 1.